pumpncode/GARBSHIT/README.md

 ## The Mod
 Every Joker and art in this mod is made by me unless stated otherwise

-I make these Jokers for myself but i figure people might enjoy them, so they're available to download!
+I make these Jokers (And misc stuff too as of now) for myself but i figure people might enjoy them, so they're available to download!

-There are currently 30 Jokers in this mod, more will be on the way :]
+There are currently 31 Jokers in this mod, more will be on the way :]

+There's also a few consumables and enhancements, more of that coming soon too, stay tuned!!

 Check the repository every once in a while for updates :33